Ngina07/pitches/README.md

 ## BDD

+1. The user should see the pitches other people have posted.
+2. The user should vote on the pitch they liked and give it a downvote or upvote.
+3. The user should comment on the pitches when they are logged in.
+4. The user should be able to submit a pitch after log in

 ## Set-up and installations

 > Clone or download the repository

 > Create a virtual environment

 > Run chmod a+x start.py

 > Run ./start.py

 > Access your application through the local     server link e.g. http://127.0.0.1:5001

 ## Known bugs